Sintsun/Elderly-Health-Telemedical-System/README.markdown

 - Technical Training II Manual

 ## License
 This project is for academic purposes only.
-Copyright © 2021 Tang Sin Tsun, Chung Chi Kin, Ng Long Hin.